GenesisFR/HowToBecomeGoodAtShooters/README.md

 - being aggressive from afar makes mobs stay back or in cover
 - being passive makes them go in the open and push
 - they always try to flank
-- they become aggressive when you're low HP
+- they become aggressive when you're low HP or reloading
 - they try to melee you when you're in close range
 - they will exploit any gap in your defense, especially on legendary
 - they will leave their cover as you get close
-- walking doesn't trigger them as much as running
+- walking or performing cover to cover doesn't alert them as much as running
 - when a Black/White Tusk support station has been deployed, mobs will try to get within its range when they're low HP

 ### Black Tusk